chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 For example, for integer arguments, the formal argument will store a copy of the actual argument.

-An implicit conversion for a routine call occurs from the actual argument to the type of the formal.
+An implicit conversion for a function call occurs from the actual argument to the type of the formal.

-The formal can be modified within the routine, but such changes are local to the routine and not reflected back to the call site.
+The formal can be modified within the function, but such changes are local to the function and not reflected back to the call site.

 .. _The_Out_Intent: